 Shapiro library offers hour-long virtual research workshops available to all SNHU learners.
 These workshops are hosted by Shapiro librarians and will cover all kinds of helpful information for diving into your research.
-All workshops are offered at times listed in Eastern Standard Time.
+All workshops are offered at times listed in Eastern Time.

 For more information about the workshops and supplemental materials, explore this guide.